drewbrew/drewbrew.github.io/_posts/2024-10-08-what-makes-a-good-keynote.md

 published: true
 ---

-[DjangoCon US 2024](https://2024.djangocon.us/) is wrapping up today.
+[DjangoCon US 2024](https://2024.djangocon.us/) is in the proverbial books.
 I'll have a more detailed retrospective... eventually.

 At the speaker appreciation dinner, a frequent speaker approached me asking what I think makes a good keynote for DCUS.
 It really inspired me to think more about what I think makes a good keynote.
 This is not intended to be a comprehensive how-to-make-a-keynote guide, but rather my own personal preferences, which matter less now that I'm stepping aside as Program Chair.
 After 4 years, it's time to let someone else take the reins.